1N4B0M9/Bookly/README.md

 Goldium Wu - gow4@pitt.edu
 </div>

 ### &nbsp;&nbsp;&nbsp;Sol, Nathan, Goldi, and Xavier present Bookly.
+A web application that provides users with high-quality and personalized book recommendations in a flash.
 ---
 &nbsp;

 ## Important Links
-www.bookly.photo to check it out! https://github.com/1N4B0M9/BooklyBackend to checkout the backend!
+Visit www.bookly.photo to check it out!

+https://github.com/1N4B0M9/BooklyBackend to checkout the backend!